North Central Kentucky

 (1863 - 1865), Frankfort

-This earthwork fort was originally built in 1863, named Fort Crittenden (1), by local militia troops and hired slave labor, to protect the pro-Union government.
+This 380 by 90-foot triangular earthwork fort (three guns) was built in March-April 1863, originally named Fort Crittenden (1), to protect the pro-Union government.
 Unsuccessfully attacked by Confederates in June 1864.
-Union troops later built the larger New Redoubt (aka New Fort Boone) on the crest of the hill.
-The park, opened in 1999, is in the center of town on a forested hill.
-Erosion and road construction have destroyed most of the New Redoubt.
+In September-October 1864 the State authorities built the larger 415 by 270-foot hexagon-shaped New Redoubt (aka New Fort Boone (3)) (19 guns, only 10 mounted) at the top of the same hill about 350 feet north and to the rear of Fort Boone, using contracted free (30 men) and prisoner labor (50 men), and also Negro slaves (100 men).
+The city park, opened in 1999, is in the center of town on a forested hill.
+Erosion and road construction have destroyed most of the New Redoubt, but a small portion is still extant.

 Frankfort Arsenal